14/04/2022

 Complications if Left Untreated

-If you are experiencing any of the symptoms above when including Gluten in your diet, its important to stop eating gluten as several serious complications can develop which range from awkward and uncomfortable to seriously life-threatening:
+If you are experiencing any of the Coeliac Disease symptoms above when including gluten in your diet, its important to stop eating gluten as several serious complications can develop which range from awkward and uncomfortable to seriously life-threatening:

-• Malabsorption – Leads to deficiency of certain vitamins and minerals which can cause conditions like Iron and B12 anemia and osteoporosis
+- Malabsorption – Leads to deficiency of certain vitamins and minerals which can cause conditions like Iron and B12 anaemia or osteoporosis

-• Malnutrition – Due to It causing your digestive system to deteriorate, severe cases can cause in us lacking a significant amount of nutrients causing fatigued, confused or weakness in muscles and joints.
+- Malnutrition – Due to It causing your digestive system to deteriorate, severe cases can results in a lacking of nutrients causing fatigue, confusion or weakness in muscles and joints.

-• Lactose Intolerance – The impact that coeliac disease has on the Villi growths on the digestive system also can affect the way we digestive dairy products.
-We also provide in-clinic genetic testing for this which you can find here.
+- Lactose Intolerance – The impact that Coeliac Disease has on the Villi growths on the digestive system also can affect the way we digest dairy products.
+We also provide in-clinic genetic testing for lactose intolerance which you can find here.

-• Cancer – Cancers associated are small bowel cancer, small bowel lymphoma and Hodgkin Lymphoma however this is a very rare risk for those with Coeliac disease.
+- Cancer – Cancers associated with Coeliac Disease include small bowel cancer, small bowel lymphoma and Hodgkin Lymphoma however this is a very rare risk for those with Coeliac Disease.

 Why Testing Early has Significance to Your Health

 When encountering symptoms such as bloating, stomach pain or fatigue, we can be quick to diagnose ourselves to say it was food poisoning or even IBS without evening getting the symptoms checked out.
-Coeliac disease when unidentified not only provides serious health issues for yourself but can mean close family members may also experience it and have no idea.
+Coeliac Disease when unidentified not only risks serious health issues for yourself but can mean close family members may also experience it and have no idea.

-With a Randox Health Genetic Coeliac Disease Test at our Liverpool & London clinics, we can specifically evaluate your risk of coeliac disease, act on those risks and ultimately protect your future.
+With a Randox Health Genetic Coeliac Disease Test we can specifically evaluate your risk of Coeliac Disease, act on those risks and ultimately protect your future.